skycoin/skycoin/src/api/README.md

 # REST API Documentation

 API default service port is `6420`.
+However, if running the desktop or standalone releases from the website, the port is randomized by default.

 A REST API implemented in Go is available, see [Skycoin REST API Client Godoc](https://godoc.org/github.com/skycoin/skycoin/src/api#Client).